-Weed mats are a good way to stop weeds from taking over your site and from strangling your plants.
+Organic weed mats, which support the soil's natural processes, are a good way to stop weeds from taking over your site and from strangling your plants.
 Old (non-synthetic) carpet cut into squares and placed around each tree is a great way of keeping the weeds at bay and the carpet will break down over time.